Table of contents

 Open your Recording Devices panel (right-click the speaker icon → Sounds → Recording tab).
 Make sure “Audials Sound Capturing” is enabled — if it’s missing or disabled, that's the issue.

 The driver comes bundled with Audials.
-So if you're searching for “Audials Sound Capturing Driver download,” the answer is: reinstall Audials using the official setup file, and the driver will be included.
+So, if you’ve been hunting for “Audials Sound Capturing Driver download,” here’s the truth—you don’t need to grab it separately.
+Just reinstall Audials with the official setup file, and the driver comes bundled in automatically.

-If you’ve updated Audials and fixed the driver but it’s still freezing or refusing to launch, your PC might be the next suspect.
+If Audials is still freezing or refusing to launch after all that, your PC might be the real culprit this time.
 I’ve seen Audials crash or hang simply because my system was overloaded — especially while running Chrome with 20 tabs open (don’t judge).

 Audials saves large temporary files during recording.
 Make sure you’ve got at least a few GB free on the drive you're saving to.